 4. Plan, Plan, Plan

 There is SO MUCH to do on board a Disney Cruise and you will never be able to do it all, especially on a shorter sailing.
-After your online check in point – 75 days for first timers, 90 days for Castaway Silver, 105 days for Castaway Gold and 120 days for Castaway Platinum and Concierge – you’ll be able to see what your options are for excursions and on board experiences.
-There are so many options.
-There’s no way to do it all – so make a list of what’s important to you and prioritize!
+After your booking window opens you'll be able to see your exact options for port adventures and on board experiences as well as what days and times those activities are available.

-There are Broadway quality shows, signature dining, first run movies that you might not have had the chance to see in theaters.
-Trivia.
-Adults-only areas.
-Amazing pools and water slides.
-Options to have fun with your family in the D Lounge.
-Kids clubs.
-Pools.
-Spa experience.
+Other things to do include Broadway quality shows, first run movies, pools, splash pads, waterslide, trivia, family games, dancing, spa experiences, character meet and greets, and more.
 There is SO MUCH stuff that you will NEVER be able to do it all…so make a short list of what you’ll be disappointed if you don’t do and work from there.

 5. Book on-board special experiences early

 There is a ton that’s included on a Disney Cruise, much more than any other cruise line.
-There are some experiences that need to be reserved and paid for separately and some experiences that are free but need to be reserved, such as certain character meets.
+There are some experiences that need to be reserved and paid for separately, such as spa services and alcohol tasting seminars and some free experiences that need to be reserved, such as certain character meets.

 If you’re interested in taking your pirate or princess to the on-board Bibbidi Bobbidi Boutique, you will want to need to reserve while you’re still on land.
 Ditto for spa experiences, signature dining and some character experiences.